1. Quickstarts

 3. Click Save and release at the top of the page.

-1. Return to your partner account page and click Stores in the left menu.
+1. From your partner account page, click Stores in the left menu and choose one of your stores.

-2. You’ll see a panel that says Test your app.
-Click Select store and choose the development store you just created:
+4. You’ll see a panel that says Test your app.
+Click Select store, hover over your development store, and click Install app.

 Installing the app on your development store